ncatlab/nlab-content/pages/6/9/5/3/3596/content.md

 \Gamma, x:A, \Delta(x,x,r(x)) \vdash t : C(x,x,r(x))}
 {\Gamma, x:A, \Delta(x,x,r(x)) \vdash J(t;x,x,r(x)) = t}$$

-Note that the equality $=$ in the conclusion of this computation rule is [[definitional equality]], not an instance of the identity/equality type itself.
+Note that the equality $=$ in the conclusion of this computation rule is [[judgmental equality]], not an instance of the identity/equality type itself.

 **[[computation rule]] for weak identity types**